 Rejecting holistic transformation, weapon dissidents have opted for endless hairsplitting, moral compromise and existential despair.
 Indifferent to genuine peace and progress that they assume are quite beyond their grasp, they’ve become conformist adherents of a “loyal opposition.”
 They are emotionally invested in token resistance against a thriving weapon state that grows stronger from their trifling resistance.
 Too bad for those who challenge their fragmented conformism!

-Sometimes a breakthrough peace movement will manage to dissolve its weapon state.
+Sometimes a breakthrough peace movement will manage to dissolve it.
 This lopsided relaxation of weapon technology is usually fatal for the society involved, given the prevalence of hungry outsiders armed to the teeth.
-So successes at peace have not been encouraged in the past.
+So success at peace has never been encouraged in the past.
 Today’s fashionable “community activism” is a carry-over of thousands of years of ineffectual (indeed, inversely effective) weapon dissidence.

-My mailbox bursts under a flood of rival solicitations for my pitiful charitable contribution, each appeal more heart-rending than the last.
-None of them seeks anything more than a check that magically disappears with the promise that it will support some worthy cause, probably to finance more solicitation mail.
+My mailbox bursts under a flood of rival solicitations for my piteous charitable contribution, each appeal more heart-rending than the last.
+None of them seeks anything more than a check that will magically disappear with the promise that it will support some worthy cause, probably to finance more solicitation mail.

-Just like during the Franco-Prussian War, the leadership on both sides of a fight holds more in common with each other, during their minuet of death, than with their own info proletariat lined up for massacre.
-Those who disapprove of their goals will be marginalized into a political minority equally voiceless and trivial (by definition, not by numbers), no matter how many of us there are or how sensible our proposals, thanks to our historical incoherence and hysterical paralysis.
+Just like during the Franco-Prussian War, the leadership on both sides of the fight has more in common with each other, during their minuet of death, than with their own info proletariat lined up for the massacre.
+Those who disapprove of their goals will be marginalized into a political minority equally voiceless and trivial (by definition, not by numbers), no matter how numerous they are or how sensible their proposals, thanks to our historical incoherence and hysterical paralysis.

 After thousands of years of defeat, rejection and Balkanization (and the rare, absolutely lethal success), standard-issue weapon dissidents have become divisive, elitist, holier-than-thou, miserly, exclusive, reductive and atomistic.
 They have contented themselves with empty dramatics, ritual bonding in adversity, moralistic self-indulgence and existential despair.
 Thus have we honored our long tradition of defeat.
 Most of us would rather keep it that way indefinitely.
 We would rather not alarm ourselves by grabbing real, transformational power.
 The prospect scares me, too.
 So what?
 As if we had any other choice but successful transformation at this point in history.

-Some text – perhaps this one, perhaps a better one? – may catapult to world power its international, interdenominational and interethnic adherents of every age, sex and class.
-This could happen more readily than you might think.
+Some text – perhaps this one or perhaps another better? – may catapult to world power its international, interdenominational and interethnic adherents of every age, sex and class.
+This could happen much more readily than you might think.
 Like other hidden truths, it is just a question of time and numbers: the time it would take to spread this understanding and the number of those who’d understood.

 Like a vampire caught out in sunlight, weapon mentality cannot survive full exposure to the truth.

 This transition could be as swift and unforeseen as the U.S.S.R.’s perestroika.
 Modern-day leaders – suddenly rendered powerless, clueless and dumbfounded by the exhaustion of “inexhaustible” energy supplies and/or orthodox power structures – could abandon their posts all at once.
-In the absence of an organizational framework like Learner, this transition could become horribly destructive ― simply put, the mafia will take over the world, and the worst political horrors will roll out like clockwork.
-Does that not bring current events into focus?
+In the absence of an organizational framework like Learner, this transition could become horribly destructive ― simply put, the mafia could take over the world and the worst political horrors, roll out like clockwork.
+Doesn’t that bring current events into focus?

 Independent ideologues and anonymous polemicists are hard at work at this task, each bringing different insights and talents to bear.
-But it is almost impossible for any of us to broadcast our findings ― especially among weapon dissidents.
+But it is almost impossible for us to broadcast our findings ― especially among weapon dissidents.
 Paradoxically, they are more closed to new ideas than weapon managers who will adopt novel improvements (reluctantly but assuredly) into their robust and self-confident management schemes.
-The shaky ground progressives must negotiate does not allow them such open-mindedness, at least until they change their mind.
-May dissidents experience a change of heart and allow our best ideas to be considered and rebroadcast!
-Unlike the current practice of mutually assured ineptitude.
+The shaky ground progressives must negotiate does not allow them such open-mindedness, at least until they’ve changed their mind.
+May dissidents experience a change of heart and consider and rebroadcast our best ideas!
+Unlike their current practice of mutually assured ineptitude.